Mid-Semester Test: 20%

 MEDSCI142 in the wise words of Taylor Swift would be “Darling you’re a nightmare dressed like a daydream.”; an absolute stunner of a subject, with jam packed lectures, fascinating content and labs.
 A nightmare if you ever fall behind.
 With that being said, please don’t click away yet!
 Hear me out…

 The mid semester test (MST) and end of semester test (EST) are purely multi choice questions.
-Each lecture 2 questions in the test.
+Each lecture is allocated around 2 questions in the test.
 The MST tests content in the first half of semester whereas the EST tests content in the second half of semester.
 Both the MST and EST also contain questions regarding the lab content, with 6 questions for each lab.
-However, the exam covers the entire courses' content via written-answer questions, while labs will not be directly examined.
+However, the exam covers the entire courses' content via short written-answer questions, while labs will not be directly examined.
 The organisation of this paper is very, very well done - with test results of over 1000 students being released in just a couple of days and lecturers being incredibly responsive to students' questions.
 The labs are also extremely engaging, with most of the lab content tying into the lecture content thus being incredibly relevant.

 NEXT, COURSE GUIDES!
 I know that course guides can sometimes be a joke as some course guides are literally the powerpoint but printed out in black and white.
 But fear not!
-The MEDSCI142 course guide will be one of the most useful body of text and diagrams that you will ever encounter.
+The MEDSCI142 course guide will be one of the most useful bodies of text and diagrams that you will ever encounter.
 The course guide is used extensively throughout the lecture series and it ultimately should become your bible.
 Every page is structured according to the lecture with space for you to make notes, diagrams for you to label and important information for you to highlight.
 It is very extensive and should form the basis of your notes.
 The course guide is included in the course fee and therefore you will be required to go pick one up during the mid year break.

 Kuracloud is this online post class activity assignment that is often overlooked by fellow first years who are struggling to get through lectures, much less to spend time revising them.
 But listen, hunny, trust me, Kuracloud is your subject saviour.
 It not only tests you on the lecture so that you are able to pinpoint all the areas that you need more work in, instead of having to go revise every single part, but because most of the questions on Kuracloud are directly from past exams, it is actually also an efficient way for you to work on your major end of course assessment.

 At the end of each lab there is a 10 question MCQ test, of which the difficulty varies between labs but is generally straightforward provided attention is paid during the lab itself.
 The labs also contribute to the mid-semester and end-of-semester MCQ tests, with 6 questions per lab.
-The questions here require more thinking/conceptualizing than those at the end of labs and often involve the application (not recall) of what was taught in labs.
+The questions here require more thinking/conceptualising than those at the end of labs and often involve the application (not recall) of what was taught in labs.

-In 2019, each lab contributed 10% to your final grade and your best 5/6 labs were weighted, amounting to a total of 10% for the lab component for MEDSCI142.
+In 2021, each lab contributed 2% to your final grade and your best 5/6 labs were weighted, amounting to a total of 10% for the lab component for MEDSCI142.
 So, please don’t be too gutted if you did not do as well in one of the labs as you had anticipated.
-In order to get the most out of labs, we strongly encourage reading the lab itself as many times as possible before the lab, familiarizing yourself with the tasks and any new terminology or concepts.
+In order to get the most out of labs, we strongly encourage reading the lab itself as many times as possible before the lab, familiarising yourself with the tasks and any new terminology or concepts.
 Try to test yourself with the smaller details that may be more difficult to set in, as it usually links well to the lecture content (and may fill in some gaps missed during lectures!).
 For most labs there will also be required pre-readings, which cover some of the lab content – be sure to read these as they may be tested in the MCQ test at the end of each lab.
 Also, during the lab, do not hesitate to raise your hand if you’re lost or have any questions as Medsci demonstrators are all very kind and helpful!

 In the MST and EST, each lab contributes 6 questions each i.e. MST has 18 questions (6 each of the first 3 labs) and the EST has 18 questions (6 each of the last 3 labs).
 These lab questions are not piss takes, they are known to be notoriously difficult – so be sure to know the labs very well and clarify any concepts you are unsure of on Piazza to ensure you obtain those coveted marks in the MST and EST!

 In these lectures, you will need lots of coloured highlighters, pencils and coloured pens.
 This section can be a little bit confusing as it introduces a relatively new topic which many are unlikely to have learnt before and can be conceptually tricky at places but ultimately you should be okay with it after doing past papers, consulting Piazza and working through the lab component.
-Mr Curtis often asks questions about this topic in the exam calling for diagrammatic recall, so make sure you understand and know the many diagrams in this section and are able to recall them if needed.
+Dr Curtis often asks questions about this topic in the exam calling for diagrammatic recall, so make sure you understand and know the many diagrams in this section and are able to recall them if needed.

 Autonomic & Endocrine System